atharvsawant2003/demo-repo/README.md

 # Guardian Vision

- violence detection ML model to detect suspicious activities in real-time through CCTV or any camera, and send immediate alert to the respective authorities.
+ Violence detection ML model to detect suspicious activities in real-time through CCTV or any camera, and send immediate alert to the respective authorities.

 ## Screenshots